cloudblog004/fantasticfoodies/content/en/posts/2485-recipe-of-speedy-filipino-pancit-bihon-guisado-vermicelli-noodles-stir-fry.md

 - "4-6 halved Calamansi or sliced lime on the side"
 - " Green onions cut into garnish size optional garnish"
 recipeinstructions:
-- "Salt &amp; pepper the chicken, liver and pork tips.
+- "Salt & pepper the chicken, liver and pork tips.
 Par boil in a pot with the bullion cube then cut into strips or chop if you prefer bone-in and set aside.
 Wash and dip the vermicelli in clean water then leave to soak in the liquid used to boil the meat."
 - "In a deep pan or wok, sauté the garlic and onions.
 Drop in the bell pepper if you prefer it softer, if not, add later."
 - "Add chicken, pork, liver, shrimps, woodear mushrooms and sauté with a dash of soy sauce.
 The optional proteins are up to you.
 It can just be the basic chicken.
 It can also be leftover roast chicken or meat.
 That&#39;s why the Pancit is so versatile. :) Sauté whatever you have at this point with the garlic and onions, except the already fried fishballs (add that when ready to serve)."
 - "Sauté 3 mins.
 Drop in the chilies now if you prefer a little heat.
 Mix in."